The BNZ Katherine Mansfield Literary Award

 Sunday Star-Times Short Story Awards 2010

-Wes has been chosen as one of 10 finalists for the Sunday Star-Times Short Story Awards 2010.
+Chosen as one of ten finalists for the Sunday Star-Times Short Story Awards 2010.

 The finalists were selected by New Zealand author Charlotte Grimshaw from over 2,400 entries.